 Applying lipids alone without the use of water-loving ingredients is not effective.
 These ingredients work by attracting water while lipids hold the water tightly to seal in the moisture.
 The mixture of lipids and hydration must work hand in hand to keep the skin healthy.

 Check out ingredients that contain hyaluronic acid and sodium PCA.
-They are excellent hydrators and readily accepted by the skin.
+They are excellent hydration and readily accepted by the skin.
 You can find them in creams, serums, sunscreens and other hydrating products.

 If you have sensitive skin, you might want to try supplementing with flaxseed oil.
 Supplementing with Flaxseed oil according to Skin Pharmacology and Physiology improves skin barrier hydration, reduces redness, roughness and scaling.

-Using proper exfoliants like Alpha hydroxy acids (AHA) enhances the skin barrier function and improve the skin’s appearance.
-Not all AHA’s are capable of improving the skin barrier function.
+Using proper exfoliants like Alpha hydroxy acids (AHA) enhances the skin barrier function and improves the skin’s appearance.
+Not all AHAs are capable of improving the skin barrier function.
 The best AHA to improve the skin barrier are those that contain gluconolactone and tartaric acid.

 A study had 11 healthy participants use four different types of AHA’s (Glycolic acid, lactic acid, tartaric acid and gluconolactone) for 4 weeks.
 At the end of the study, the gluconolactone and tartaric acid groups saw significant improvement in their skin barrier compared to the glycolic and lactic acid groups.